 It makes sense to name someone — your legal executor or someone else you trust — to be your “digital executor” to manage your online accounts and digital property after your death.

-- Archiving personal files, photos, videos and other content you’ve created
+- Archiving personal files, photos, videos and other content you’ve created.

-- Deleting files from your computer or other devices, or erasing devices’ hard drives
+- Deleting files from your computer or other devices, or erasing devices’ hard drives.

-- Maintaining certain online accounts, which may include paying for services to continue (such as web hosting services)
+- Maintaining certain online accounts, which may include paying for services to continue (such as web hosting services).

-- Closing certain online accounts, such as social media accounts, subscription services or any accounts that are paid for (such as Amazon Prime)
+- Closing certain online accounts, such as social media accounts, subscription services or any accounts that are paid for (such as Amazon Prime).

-- Transferring any transferable accounts to your heirs
+- Transferring any transferable accounts to heirs.

-- Collecting and transferring any money or usable credits to your heirs
+- Collecting and transferring any money or usable credits to your heirs.

-- Transferring any income-generating items (websites, blogs, affiliate accounts, etc.) to your heirs
+- Transferring any income-generating items (websites, blogs, affiliate accounts, etc.) to your heirs.

-- Informing any online communities or online friends of your death
+- Informing any online communities or online friends of your death.

 Passing on your passwords is essential.
 With many digital assets, privacy policies will prevent your survivors from accessing your accounts without them.